sontungexpt/witch-line/README.md

   },

   cache = {
-      -- You can enabled cache.
+      -- You can enable cache.
-      -- If you use default configuration.
+      -- If you use default configuration or simple configuration.
 It's may not need to be enabled because it's really fast -- and won't affect performance.
       -- If your components configuration is so complex such as with many nested childs.
-You can try -- cache.
+You can try -- cache
       enabled = false,
       -- Perform full plugin scan for cache expiration.
 Default false.
 Faster but less accurate. full_scan = false,